 A budget, including estimated income and expenses, should be developed and approved by the membership annually.

-Please also scroll down to see more about how good record keeping through helps with 4-H Financial Reporting.
+Please also scroll down to see more about how good record-keeping helps with 4-H Financial Reporting.

 New Treasurer Transitions